-Decisions will also include what the parents would like to do with the baby while he or she is alive.
-This wish list may include taking family pictures, receiving visitors, diapering and dressing the baby, or wrapping him in a family blanket passed down through generations.
+Decisions will also include what the parents would like to do with the baby while they are alive.
+This wish list may include taking family pictures, receiving visitors, diapering and dressing the baby, or wrapping them in a family blanket passed down through generations.
 Some parents express the desire to just have some time alone with their baby.
 The palliative care team will do what is needed to honor the parents' wishes.

-Doctors recommend that before the birth, couples discuss not just the baby's life-threatening illness but his life as well.
+Doctors recommend that before the birth, couples discuss not just the baby's life-threatening illness but their life, as well.
 Parents have said that making plans helped them feel in control of their situation.

 Parents should learn everything they can about their baby's condition.
 At the initial diagnosis, parents will be shocked and likely not absorb information beyond a poor prognosis.
 Parents can empower themselves with as much information as they can find about the diagnosis after they've had time to process the news.

 One thing parents need to understand about the diagnosis is that doctors can only provide an average life expectancy -- and no individual is exactly average.
 Parents can sometimes be just as distressed if a baby surpasses their life expectancy as they would be if they didn't reach it.
 This distress is caused in part when parents don't know what to do with their child if they live longer than expected.
 For this reason, contingency plans should always be in place.